UPBGE/upbge.github.io/README.md

 This is a repository for the website of [UPBGE](https://upbge.org) project.
-The `master` branch contains the source files for the website, which is built and published to `gh_page` branch via a Github workflow.
+The `master` branch contains the source files for the website, which is built and published to `gh-pages` branch via a Github workflow.

 ### Requirements